Maine Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales.
-The decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you are not required to collect sales tax for an Internet-based sale to someone in that state.

-Example 1: You are operating solely out of a warehouse in Honolulu, Hawaii and make a sale to a customer in Augusta, Maine—a state where your business has no physical presence: You are not required to collect sales tax from the Augusta customer.
+Example 1: You are an online retailer located in Honolulu, Hawaii and make a sale through your website to a customer in Augusta, Maine—a state where your business has no physical presence: You are not required to collect sales tax from the Augusta customer.

-Example 2: You are operating solely out of an office in South Portland, Maine and make a sale to a customer in Lewiston, Maine: You are required to collect sales tax from the Lewiston customer.
+Example 2: You are an online retailer located in South Portland, Maine and make a sale through your website to a customer in Lewiston, Maine: You are required to collect sales tax from the Lewiston customer.

 Example 3: After several years of operating solely out of a warehouse in Honolulu, Hawaii, you open a one-room satellite office just outside of Portland, Maine—a state where previously you had no physical presence.
-A day later, you make a sale to a customer in Bangor, Maine: You are required to collect sales tax from the Bangor customer.
+A day later, you make a sale through your website to a customer in Bangor, Maine: You are required to collect sales tax from the Bangor customer.

 Some items sold via the Internet to Maine customers may be exempt from sales tax under Maine law.
-For example,Section 1760-5(A) of the Maine sales and use tax statute states that hearing aids and corrective lenses for eyeglasses are exempt from sales tax.
-For further information on exemptions, check generally the various parts of Section 1760 of the sales tax statute, or, as a more readable alternative, the section on Exempt Goods starting at page 53 of the MRS Reference Guide on the sales and use tax.
+For example,Section 1760-5(A) of the Maine sales and use tax statute states that hearing aids and eyeglasses are exempt from sales tax.
+For further information on exemptions, check generally the various parts of Section 1760 of the sales tax statute, or, as a more readable alternative, the section on Exempt Goods starting at page 65 of the MRS Reference Guide on the sales and use tax.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
 This responsibility is codified in Maine law starting atSection 1861 of the state’s sales and use tax statute.
 The MRS also publishes a short, readable guide on the use tax.
-As the guide states, the most common sort of transaction subject to use tax is purchasing goods from an out-of-state vendor “by mail order or by taking delivery” out-of-state but then bringing the goods to Maine for use there.
+As the guide states, a common sort of transaction subject to use tax is purchasing goods from an out-of-state vendor “by mail order or by taking delivery” out-of-state but then bringing the goods to Maine for use there.
 Keeping the Quilldecision in mind (see above), it seems clear that purchases from out-of-state Internet sellers without a physical presence in Maine would also be subject to use tax.